Delta County Colorado Homepage

 A woman or child will qualify financially if their combined family income is at or below 185% of the federal poverty guidelines.
 Many working families do qualify for WIC benefits.

-What type of foods are WIC participants provided?
+What types of foods are provided to WIC participants?

 How can a mother in Colorado apply for the WIC Program?